microsoft/datashaper/docs/datatypes.md

 ## Rules
 The following rules will be observed across implementations to ensure consistent treatment of data values:
 - `null` (JavaScript) or `None` (Python) will be used for empty cell values. `undefined` will be avoided in JavaScript for data table values.
-- `null` or `None` will not be coerced to other types, either during autotyping or with the [convert](./verbs/convert.md) verb.
+- `null` or `None` will not be coerced to other types, either during auto-typing or with the [convert](./verbs/convert.md) verb.
 If required, [impute](./verbs/impute.md) can be used to fill nulls with other values.
 - We use nullable values to account for missing data.
 E.g., `null` is a valid cell value in an integer or boolean column to represent missing data (as opposed to casting to `NaN` or `false`).
 - Pandas' [missing data logic](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html#missing-data) will be used for computations and boolean evaluations.
   - In general, this means null values are carried forward and may result in null outputs.